Renegade4339/HDGreens/readme.md

 `Unload` - Lay a curse - costs 250 points\
 Passive Abilities:
 - As long as you have greens in you, you're immune to fire.
-- When you die, you'll leave your soul for a moment before leaving with you but not without laying a curse first.
+- Instead of dying, you'll simply fade away from existence but not laying a curse first.